Blog

 Turning a negative into a positive.

 I wish it weren’t true, but unfortunately, there are idiots among us, and sometimes those idiots do things that most of us will never understand.
 When we put art on display for the public to enjoy, unfortunately, we have to accept the fact that not all will appreciate and respect it or the artists who put many hours of their time into creating it.
-Some may even go as far as doing damage to it.
+Some may even go as far as damaging art with vandalism.
 When something like that occurs, our reaction can define the course of our visual art exhibition and the ultimate outcome of the entire event.

 Recently a public art project using fiberglass scallop shells, The Plymouth Scallop Roll, in Plymouth, Massachusetts, fell victim to some of these idiots among us, and some of the cities’ most precious landmarks got vandalized with spray paint.
 The people of Plymouth could have reacted negatively and gave in to these idiots and pulled the artwork from the streets to avoid this kind of thing ever happening again, but they didn’t.
 They came together, accepted what had happened, and took action to fix the issue by cleaning the graffiti from the fiberglass sculptures and landmarks.
 By reacting this way, they will no doubt be in a position to make the most of the national media attention they received due to the foolish and ignorant act done by some of the idiots among us.